adaszko/chbuf.vim/README.md

 # To Do

  * Documentation
- * Move getline.vim into separate repository
+ * Decouple getline.vim into a separate project
  * Tiny GIF screencast

 # License